 See the blog post links below about how to blog.

 Stay tuned for a list of what Canadian bloggers can claim on their income tax returns and whether you need to buy a business licence.

 - Things I did to earn my first $100 on Canadian Budget Binder.

 - How I made my first $1000 on Canadian Budget Binder

 - Six lucrative ways that bloggers make money

 - Eight blogging mistakes I made that cost me money

-Oh, and before you go if you made it this far and aren’t subscribed to the CBB community I’d be honoured to have you join us.
+Oh, and before you go if you made it this far and aren’t subscribed to the CBB community, I’d be honored to have you join us.